Friday, September 30, 2011

 Tuesday, September 27, 2011

-The main difference between Barry Goldwater and George McGovern’s landslide presidential losses, is that Senator Goldwater was ahead of his tome and the country wasn’t quite ready for his let’s call it conservative-libertarianism in 1964.
+The main difference between Barry Goldwater and George McGovern’s landslide presidential losses, is that Senator Goldwater was ahead of his time and the country wasn’t quite ready for his let’s call it conservative-libertarianism in 1964.
 At the heart of the Great Society era in the country.
 But in Senator McGovern’s case the country moved past his and LBJ’s progressivism and democratic socialism.
 And that we just didn’t need t have the New Deal and Great Society.
 But that we needed to expand it and create a real welfare state in America.
 Like they have in Scandinavia to use as an example.
 With things like a national healthcare system universal higher education run by the Federal Government.
-Americans by in large, weren’t ready for democratic socialism in the 1970s.
+Americans by-in-large, weren’t ready for democratic socialism in the 1970s.

 Senator McGovern’s 1972 presidential campaign, wanted a lot more Federal funding for public-schools in this country as well as regulations and so-forth.
 And the country simply didn’t want to pay the taxes to finance all of these new public programs.
 By 1976 the New-Democratic wing in the Democratic Party (the real Liberal wing of the party) that has a healthy skepticism of governmental-power in the economy and our personal lives, but not anti-government, was already forming.
-And were replacing the Dixiecrats in the party that were becoming Republicans.
+And we're replacing the Dixiecrats in the party that we're becoming Republicans.
 Jimmy Carter perfect example of that.
 So by 1976 the Democratic Party and country were moving past FDR progressive policies and Lyndon Johnson.
 So of course they weren’t ready for a Democratic Socialist (the Bernie Sanders of hims time) in George McGovern.

 But what I call the McGovern wing of the Democratic Party, that’s different from the FDR or LBJ wing, was forming, but hasn’t had the power to nominate another McGovern Socialist to run for President in the Democratic Party.
 They tried with McGovern again in 1984, Jesse Jackson in 84 and 88, Dennis Kucinich in 2004 and 2008.
 But none of these Far-Leftist Democrats, have come even close to being a major contender for the Democratic presidential nomination.
 And we are now seeing McGovern-Democrats running for President in social democratic third-parties.
 George McGovern’s legacy for the Democratic Party, is that he expanded it.
 Taken it away from the right-wing Religious-Right of the South.
 And giving the Republican Party a Christmas gift from hell.
 And turning the Democratic Party into more of a Northern and West Coast party.
 That relies on minorities and women, to be successful politically.